SurinderTech/findify-finder/README.md

 2. Click on "Settings" in the sidebar
 3. Click on "API" in the submenu
 4. You'll find your "Project URL" and "anon public" key here
-5. Copy these values to use in your .env file

 ### Configure your application